anubhavbaghel/github-user-explore/README.md

 - The app uses public GitHub data.
 - A GitHub token is not required for basic public profile and repository lookups.
-- For production apps, sensitive tokens should never be stored in frontend code.
-- If higher rate limits or private data access are needed, a backend or serverless function should be used.

 ## Current UI Sections